nikitavoloboev/data/docs/looking-back/2022/2022-april.md

 # 2022 April

+[Turned 27](https://www.instagram.com/p/CcP1UFDo-Q6/), often forget how old I am, just now it's close to 30.
+Not that age should influence my decisions except maybe take more risk.

-Moved this wiki from GitBook to [Docusaurus](../..tools/docusaurus.md) this month.
-Made entry to wiki more detailed and pleasant to read too.
+Moved this wiki from GitBook to [Docusaurus](../..tools/docusaurus.md).
+Made entry to wiki more detailed and pleasant to read.
 It's cool to see how investing 4+ years into updating one single place for all my knowledge/references starts paying off more and more with time.

-Other than above, nothing much exciting happened.
+Other than above, nothing too exciting happened.
 Working on Droppa's product.
 Both excited and sad that this and next months will be the last we'll see of the [Breaking Bad](https://trakt.tv/shows/breaking-bad) / [Better Call Saul](https://trakt.tv/shows/better-call-saul) story.

 ## Listened